ourcaldo/nexSEO/replit.md

 # Overview

-NexJob SEO Automation Plugin is a WordPress plugin designed to automate SEO optimization tasks for job-related content.
-The plugin has been successfully refactored from a monolithic 1289-line single file into a clean, modular architecture with separate components for settings management, post processing, logging, cron management, and admin interfaces.
-It provides automated SEO title and description generation, slug optimization, and comprehensive logging capabilities.
+NexJob SEO Automation Plugin is a comprehensive WordPress plugin designed to automate SEO optimization tasks for job-related content and provide advanced webhook integration capabilities.
+The plugin has been successfully refactored from a monolithic 1289-line single file into a clean, modular architecture with 14 specialized components.
+It provides automated SEO title and description generation, slug optimization, comprehensive logging capabilities, and a powerful webhook system for external data integration and automatic post creation.

 # User Preferences